Laminitis can be time consuming, painful for your horse and heartbreaking for you. A proper diet can make it a whole lot easier.

 If the goal is to gain weight you should:

-- Provide your horse with access to as much low sugar pasture or hay as it wants to eat.
+- Provide your horse with access to as much low NSC pasture or hay as he wants to eat (within reason, if he is consistently eating more than 3% of bodyweight you may need to limit the hay provided).

-Mix your own low sugar balanced feed by using high calorie unfortified feeds like soybean hulls or sugarbeet pulp, add your own vitamins and minerals via a low dose rate vitamin and mineral supplement and add protein from soybean or lupins.
+Mix your own low NCS balanced feed by using high calorie unfortified ingredients like soybean or lupin hulls, sugarbeet pulp and copra meal.
+Then add your own vitamins and minerals via a low dose rate vitamin and mineral supplement and add protein from soybean or lupins.

-3. If additional weight gain is needed add some oil to the diet.
+If additional weight gain is needed add some oil to the diet.
 Start with ¼ of a cup per day and gradually increase the amount if required.
+Flaxseed (linseed) oil is a good choice for laminitics due to its high omega 3 content.

 To maintain weight